-120. At (add school name) we recognise that "Upskirting" is a criminal offence and any incidents will be recorded and reported to the DSL and the police, and may be also reported to children's services.

-121. It is recognised that incidents are likely to be upsetting and support and sensitivity are required when dealing with both victim and perpetrator.
-The DSL will determine how the school will approach any incident on a case by case basis ensuring a clear record is made by the person who it was first reported to.
+- 238. At Moorlands Primary School, we recognise that "Upskirting" is a criminal offence and any incidents will be recorded and reported to the DSL and the police, and may be also reported to children's services. - 239.
+It is recognised that incidents are likely to be upsetting and support and sensitivity are required when dealing with both victim and perpetrator.
+The DSL will determine how the school will approach any incident on a case-by-case basis ensuring a clear record is made by the person who it was first reported to.